syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if number is not a valid binary number, if if places is negative.
+&#35;NUM! - occurs if number is not a valid binary number, if if places is negative.

-#VALUE! - occurs if places is non-numeric.
+&#35;VALUE! - occurs if places is non-numeric.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/5.7.png](Calculate-functions_images/Calculate-functions_img94.png)

+_HEX2BIN_

 ### HEX2OCT